-Let’s say you have a speaker that has USB input that you want to connect it to your TV.
+Let’s say you have a speaker that has a USB input that you want to connect to your TV.
 You may be thinking that a good solution is to connect the digital optical out (S/PDIF Toslink) on the TV to the USB input on the speaker.

 Maybe you have an Xbox or some other console with optical output and you want to connect it to a DAC with USB so that you can connect a headphone to the DAC.
 How do you get USB audio?

 Will this type of setup work?
 Can you convert digital optical out to a USB input?
 In other words, can you go from Toslink to USB?
 Before we get into it, you may want to check out our guide on Optical vs USB.